moderncampus/cms-examples/example-code-table-transformations/readme.md

 1. **Upload the table-transformations.xsl file** to `/_resources/xsl/_toolkit/`.
 This is where the template matches for each new table transformation will be placed.
 This should be imported from the standard `/_resources/xsl/common.xsl` file so it will be available on your pages.
 2. **Ensure that the XSL Identity Matches exist** (typically placed in `/_resources/ou/_shared/template-matches.xsl` and are imported from `/_resources/xsl/ou/common.xsl`).
 This package contains code for the Identity Matches in the template-matches.xsl file, but if it's not in the suggested location, it should be placed in a central, shared location.
 In addition, any regions that will utilize a template match should be called in the XSL using <xsl:apply-templates> instead of <xsl:copy-of>.
 Otherwise, the content will never be matched and the tables will not be transformed into the desired output.
 3. **Upload the table-transformations.css file** to `/_resources/ou/editor/` and add the following line to the current wysiwyg.css file in that same directory: `@import 'table-transformations.css';`.
 This enables styling for all tables that will be transformed.
 This file can be edited for additional helper text for individual table transformations as well, using standard CSS styles.
 4. **Upload each of the table transformation snippet files from this package** (located in `/snippets`) to `/_resources/snippets` or another desired location.
-Each of these files will need to then be added to Omni CMS as snippets, which will allow the end user to insert the table transformations into their editable regions.
-More information on how to do this step can be found on the [Omni CMS Support Site](https://support.moderncampus.com/learn-omni-cms/snippets/create-manage.html).
+Each of these files will need to then be added to Modern Campus CMS as snippets, which will allow the end user to insert the table transformations into their editable regions.
+More information on how to do this step can be found on the [Modern Campus CMS Support Site](https://support.moderncampus.com/cms/snippets/create-manage.html).

 ## Creating a New, Custom Table Transformation